Swiss Life launches new $1.07 bln share buyback and increase dividend payout

-ZURICH, Nov 25 (Reuters) - Swiss life SLHN.S will launch a new 1 billion Swiss francs ($1.07 billion) buyback and also raise its dividend payout ratio to more than 60%, the company said on Thursday, as it announced new goals for its investor day.
+ZURICH, Nov 25 (Reuters) - Swiss Life SLHN.S will launch a new 1 billion Swiss francs ($1.07 billion) buyback and raise its dividend payout ratio to more than 60%, the company said on Thursday, as it announced higher profit targets for its investor day.

 The company wants to increase its annual fee result to 850 to 900 million Swiss francs by 2024, it said, up from the current goal of 600 to 650 million francs.